Traitors: The Cambridge Spies

 Tall and graceful of manner though by no means handsome Blunt was known for his charm but he could also be cold and arrogant distancing himself from those he felt had offended him in some way and speaking down to those he believed were his social and intellectual inferiors.
-These were not attributes that sat comfortably with his communist ideals as neither did his homosexuality but regarding this he was at least circumspect and discreet.
+These were not attributes that sat comfortably with his communist ideals as neither did his homosexuality but with regards to this he remained both circumspect and discreet.

 Like Blunt he was homosexual but unlike his friend he wore it almost as a badge of honour and it was said that he never let his buggery get in the way of a good time.
-During a period when homosexuality was not just frowned upon but was illegal and could be punished with a term of imprisonment he was an active proselytiser and habitué of public lavatories whose indiscretions were manifest making him an embarrassment to both his family and friends.
+During a period when homosexuality was not just frowned upon but was illegal and could be punished with a term of imprisonment, he was an active proselytiser and habitué of public lavatories.
+His indiscretions were manifest making him an embarrassment to both his family and his friends.

-Burgess was always to insist that he had seduced the uptight MacLean when both were drunk at a partybut if he was homosexual then it was fleeting and he was later to marry an American woman Melinda Marling following a whirlwind romance in Paris during the early months of the war.
+Burgess would always insist that he had seduced the uptight MacLean when both were drunk at a party but if he was homosexual then it was fleeting, and he was later to marry an American woman Melinda Marling following a whirlwind romance in Paris during the early months of the war.
 She was later to leave him for Kim Philby.

 Unlike Blunt, Burgess and Philby he was never comfortable with his treason and would often confide his concerns to friends or indeed anyone he thought he could trust – this always made him vulnerable.
 His value to the Russians became apparent when posted to the British Embassy in Washington he was appointed Secretary to the Combined Policy Committee on Atomic Development.
 He was more closely watched by his handlers than he ever was by those he was betraying.